CanDIG/htsget_app/README.md

 ## Testing

-For testing, a small test suite under tests/test_htsget_server.py can be run by starting the server and running:
+An automated test suite is provided, but can only be run in the docker container stack context.
+If you are running the CanDIG stack, you can run the tests with
 ```
-pytest
+docker exec candigv2_htsget_1 pytest
 ```

 For automated testing, activate the repo with [Travis-CI](https://travis-ci.com/getting_started)